logzio/logz-docs/_source/logzio_collections/_log-sources/alcide.md

 #### Configuration

-You can configure a HTTPS webhook integration with Alcide kAudit.
+You can configure a HTTPS API integration with Alcide kAudit.

 Each alert type requires a separate integration.
 If you plan to send all data to Logz.io, you will need to configure 3 HTTPS API integrations, one per alert type.